While it's true you can stir-fry just about anything, certain cuts of meat or poultry are better suited for stir-frying.

 Skirt Steak: Some chefs also recommend skirt steak for stir-frying.
 It also is used to make Mexican fajitas.

-Delicious Stir-Fry Beef with Three Vegetable Recipe
+Watch Now: Delicious Stir-Fry Beef with Three Vegetable Recipe

 Use a lean cut of pork, such as pork tenderloin.
 Another option is pork butt–it is lean but with enough fat to add both moisture and flavor.